deathsyn/icinga/README.md

 Services
 --------

-Create a nagios\_services data bag that will contain definitions for services to be monitored.
+Create a icinga\_services data bag that will contain definitions for services to be monitored.
 This allows you to add monitoring rules without mucking about in the services and commands templates.
 Each service will be named based on the id of the data bag and the command will be named withe the same id prepended with "check\_".
 Just make sure the id in your data bag doesn't conflict with a service or command already defined in the templates.

 Here's an example of a service check for sshd that you could apply to all hostgroups: